Giovanni Di Lorenzo: International career

 Di Lorenzo has represented Italy at U20 and U21 youth levels.

 On 14 August 2013, Di Lorenzo made his debut with the Italy U21 national team under the guidance of coach and former Italian International footballer Luigi Di Biagio in a friendly match against Slovakia which Italy went on to win 4–1.

 He made his senior international debut on 15 October 2019, playing as a starter in a 5–0 away win against Liechtenstein, in a UEFA Euro 2020 qualifying match.

 In June 2021, he was included in Italy's 26-man squad for UEFA Euro 2020 by manager Roberto Mancini.
-After beating Belgium on July 2, Di Lorenzo gained notoriety by celebrating his victory by taking off his shorts and running around in his briefs.
+After beating Belgium on 2 July, Di Lorenzo gained notoriety by celebrating his victory by taking off his shorts and running around in his briefs.
 On 11 July, Di Lorenzo won the European Championship with Italy following a 3–2 penalty shoot-out victory over England at Wembley Stadium in the final, after a 1–1 draw in extra-time; during the final, Di Lorenzo played the entire match.

 On 8 September, Di Lorenzo scored his first goal for the Italy senior national team, the final goal of 5–0 home win over Lithuania in 2022 FIFA World Cup qualifier; he had also contributed to Giacomo Raspadori's first goal for Italy, the third of the match.

 Style of play

 Initially a forward in his youth, Di Lorenzo was nicknamed "Batigol" by his friends due to his goal-scoring ability, in honour of Argentine striker Gabriel Omar Batistuta.
 He later switched to playing in more defensive roles and was occasionally deployed as a holding midfielder, before being moved to his current position of right-back.
 A versatile player, he is also capable of playing as a centre-back, an attack-minded wing-back or a right winger due to his offensive qualities.
 Although he is not the quickest player, Di Lorenzo is tall, possesses good technique, can play with both feet and is known for his stamina, physical qualities and ability in the air.
+While he is mainly known for his offensive contribution, he is also a strong defender, and is known for his consistency, which led pundits to rate him as one of the best right-backs in both Serie A and world football in his prime.
+He has also stood out for his leadership.

 Personal life

-Di Lorenzo was born in Castelnuovo di Garfagnana.
-On May 25, 2022 he married the Italian Clarissa Franchi in the church of Segromigno in Monte, in the province of Lucca.
+Di Lorenzo was born in Castelnuovo di Garfagnana to Campanian parents from Bucciano in the province of Benevento.
+On 25 May 2022, he married the Italian Clarissa Franchi in the church of Segromigno in Monte, in the province of Lucca.
+The couple have two daughters: Azzurra and Carolina.